-In this regard, should Tambay not be recovered, Mario Andretti made it known that he did not, out of fairness, put any pressure on the Maranello management to be used next year.
+In this regard, should Tambay not be recovered, Mario Andretti makes it known that he does not, out of fairness, put any pressure on the Maranello management to be used next year.

 "If they then call me, I am ready.
 No other Formula 1 team is interested in me, although I have had an offer.
 At my age you can only race on cars that are already developed and efficient".